Skip to content

 plt.suptitle("Gene expression heatmap",y=1.1)

-Tools for interacting Python
+Tools for Interacting with Python

 • Python can be run at the command prompt